Best Horse Fly Sheets of 2025

 |

-Our Review: For hot temperatures, we recommend the Weatherbeeta ComfiTec Zephyr Plus Mesh Fly Sheet to keep your equine cool and comfortable!
-The soft, durable polyester mesh allows air to freely pass through to prevent overheating and provides 75% UV blocking protection.
-No sunburns here!
+Our Review: For hot temperatures, we recommend the Weatherbeeta ComFiTec Zephyr Plus Mesh Fly Sheet to keep your equine cool and comfortable.
+The soft, durable polyester mesh allows air to freely pass through to prevent overheating and provides over 75% UV blocking protection.
 A neck and full tail wrap provide maximum coverage alongside an ultra belly wrap, helping protect your horse against both bugs and the sun.
-This also makes the Weatherbeeta sheet universal for dark- and light-colored horses alike!
+Complete with lining at the shoulder, mane, and tail flap for added comfort, your horse won't sweat the warm weather or bugs in this ultra breathable no-fly zone!

 Pros: | Cons: |